 Over the course of the reporting period, the Investment Adviser excluded activities including, but not limited to banned weapons, controversial weapons, companies with more than 10% revenue generated from thermal coal extraction and coal fired power generation and tobacco production and invested in companies with responsible business practices in accordance with UNGC principles.

 under Regulation (EU) 2020/852.

-All holdings in the portfolio were assessed for their individual carbon intensity, resulting in portfolio carbon intensity level better the benchmark.
-The sub-fund also assessed ESG scores resulting in an ESG score above the benchmark throughout the reporting period.
+All holdings in the portfolio were assessed for their individual greenhouse gas intensity.
+The sub-fund also assessed ESG scores resulting in an ESG score comparable with the benchmark throughout the reporting period.